-to any meeting by the attendance at that meeting of all of the members of the committee, or by personal waiver.
+RULE 33.
+Notice of committee meetings.-(a) Public notice of all committee meetings shall be given in the Senate.
+The required notice may be waived as to any meeting by the attendance at that meeting of all of the members of the committee, or by personal waiver.

-(b) The chairman of the committee shall notify or cause to be notified the sponsor of each bill which is set for hearing or consideration before the committee as to the date, time and place of that meeting.
+- (b) The chairman of the committee shall notify or cause to be notified the sponsor of each bill which is set for hearing or consideration before the committee as to the date, time, and place of that meeting. - (c) The published calendar shall reflect those committee notices received in the Office of the Principal Clerk prior to 3:30 p.m. or as announced in the daily session. - RULE 34.
+Membership of committees; quorum.-(a) Membership on standing committees shall consist of not more than 20 nor less than five Senators, including the chairman and vice-chairmen and ranking minority member; provided that: - (1) The Appropriations Committee and Finance Committee shall not be limited as to membership, - (2) The Commerce Committee shall consist of 22 members, and - (3) The Judiciary Committee shall consist of 25 members.

-RULE 34.
-Membership of committees; quorum.-Membership on standing committees shall consist of not more than 20 nor less than 5 Senators, including the chairman and vice-chairmen and ranking minority member; provided that the Appropriations Committee, Base Budget Committee, and Finance Committee shall not be limited as to membership.
-The President Pro Tempore shall have the exclusive right and authority to determine the number of members of each committee.
-Membership of each standing committee shall with respect to each political party be in the same proportion to the nearest whole person as the proportion of membership by political party in the entire Senate.
-No Senator shall hold membership on more than 12 standing committees unless the committee on Rules and Operation of the Senate provides otherwise.
+The President Pro Tempore shall have the exclusive right and authority to determine the total number of members and the number of members of each political party of each committee.
+No Senator shall hold membership on more than 12 standing committees unless the Committee on Rules and Operations of the Senate provides otherwise.

-A quorum of the Appropriations, Base Budget, Ways and Means, and Finance Committees shall consist of a majority of the committee.
-A quorum of any other committee shall consist of either the chairman and 5 members or a majority of the committee, whichever is fewer.
+A quorum of the Appropriations, Ways and Means, and Finance Committees shall consist of a majority of the committee.
+A quorum of any other committee shall consist of either the chairman and five members or a majority of the committee, whichever is fewer.

-RULE 34.1.
-President Pro Tempore.-The President Pro Tempore may attend each committee as if he were a member but shall have no vote.

-RULE 35.
+- (b) The President Pro Tempore may serve as an ex officio member of each Senate committee and subcommittee. - RULE 35.
 Roll call vote in committee.-No roll call vote may be taken in any committee.
-The committee chairman may vote in committee.

-RULE 36.
-Committee meetings.-No committee or subcommittee shall hold a secret meeting, and all meetings of committees and subcommittees shall be open to the public: Provided, that any committee or subcommittee has the inherent right to hold an executive session when it determines that it is absolutely necessary to have such a session in order to prevent personal embarrassment, or when it is in the best interest of the State; and in no event shall final action be taken by any committee or subcommittee except in open session.
+The committee chairman may vote in committee. - RULE 36.
+Standing committee and standing subcommittee meetings.-No standing committee or standing subcommittee shall hold a secret meeting.
+All meetings of standing committees and standing subcommittees shall be open to the public, except as provided in G.S.
+143-318.14A(e).
+In no event shall final action be taken by any standing committee or standing subcommittee except in open session.

 RULE 36.1.
 Committee minutes to Legislative Library.-The chairman of a committee shall insure that written minutes are compiled for each of the committee's meetings.
 The minutes shall indicate the number of members present and the actions taken by the committee at the meeting.
-Not later than 20 days after the adjournment of each session of the General Assembly, the chairman, except the chairman of the Appropriations, Finance, State Government, or Ways and Means Committee, shall deliver the minutes to the Legislative Library.
+Not later than 30 days after the adjournment of each session of the General Assembly, the chairman shall deliver the minutes to the Legislative Library.
 The President Pro Tempore of the Senate may grant a reasonable extension of time for filing said minutes upon application of the committee chairman.